MaxSerna/DataCourseProject/README.md

 * *run_analysis.R*

 This is the script to run the instructions.
+A description for it´s content can be found in the Codebook file.
+Mainly, the script conducts all the necessary code to complete the assignment, and returns the text file that is afterwards submitted to Coursera.

 * *Codebook.Rmd*

 This is the R Markdown file that contains the CodeBook for this project.
 I recommend the reader to visit (https://maxserna.github.io/DataCourseProject/) to have the complete view.
 I describe all the data and the code used to complete the assignment.
 Refer to it for any doubt about the script.
+The `Rmd` script in which the last `html` page relies is named `CodeBook.Rmd`, which is located in here too.
+Alternatively, a PDF file can be found in this repository, as well as the R Markdown script that was used to construct it (see `CodeBookPDF.Rmd`).
+There are only a few differences between the two `Rmd` scripts that do not alter the code but just the display format.

 </div>